 Within the framework of this project, she coordinates all of the components as general coordinator.

-Public Health Doctor, Assistant Professor.
+Public Health Doctor, Assistant Professor, Vice President of the Bibliovid Association.

 Grenoble Alpes University Hospital: Departement of Public Health - Grenoble Alpes University Data Institute - Computational and Mathematical Biology Team, TIMC Laboratory, UMR 5525, CNRS.